maxim5helopugin/Reinforcement-Learning/gym_envs/Readme.md

 # Environments

+- To import the environment linrary, enter "import gym_envs"

 ## rl_bandit
 - A 10-armed bandit playground
 - The task is to maximize the reward, given a single state and 10 possible actions - namely, arms of a bandit
 - Each arm has a mean reward which is chosen via a gaussian destribution with mean of 0 and variance of 1
 - Each action taken results in a random reward, pulled from a gaussian destribution with mean of arm's mean and variance of 1
 - To integrate the environment in gym, navigate to the folder with setup.py file, and type 'pip -install .'
-- To use the environment in gym, import it via "import gym_n_bandit" and make it via gym.make('NArmedBandit')
+- To use the environment in gym make it via gym.make('NArmedBandit-v0')
 - env.render() prints the means of each of the arms' rewards

 ## rl_cliff_walker